This is a transcription of an audio lecture, modified for article format:

 In every moment, according to our condition psychologically, we have a “level of being.”
 That level of being is the vertical line of the Tree of Life: the heavens and hells.
 Yes, we are in a physical body that corresponds to the sephirah Malkuth, and yes, all of the rest of the sephiroth of the Tree of Life are within us, but where is our center of gravity?
 Where on the Tree of Life are we rooted in each moment?
 What are the factual qualities of our mind and heart?

 If our mind is characterized by doubt, fear, resentment, envy, lust, jealousy, and all those types of qualities, then our level of being is very low.
 It is in the demonic levels, the animal levels.
-Those qualities belong to demons, devils, and all the beings that are in hell.
+Those qualities belong to demons and all the beings that are in the vibration of hell.
 Honestly, when we are very sincere with ourselves, we will see that it is the case for humanity.
 Humanity is not an advanced civilization.
 It is a very animalistic, very cruel, very violent civilization, that does not have any interest in profoundly developing generosity, Chastity, patience, or conscious love.
 This society has no interest in virtue, ethics.
 Our society wants sex, money, and to dominate others.
 That is all animal.
 That is demonic, and we all have that.
 Our level of being as a world and as individuals is very low on the scale of things.

 However, we can take advantage of action and choose to adopt positive behaviors.
 We can choose to advance ourselves from moment to moment by choosing superior types of actions physically, emotionally and mentally.
 We can raise our level of being, little by little, step by step, from moment to moment.